WSAT: History

 WSAT was Salisbury's second radio station, signing on April 25, 1948, on 1280 kHz with 1 KW power (daytime).
 It was owned by Mid-Carolina Broadcasting Company.
+Gov. Robert Cherry, school superintendent Charles C. Erwin, Mayor S. Holmes Plexico and PTA president Julian Robertson were part of the first days' broadcasts.

 Harry Welch, Sr. took over as general manager in 1953, and for nearly 50 years WSAT was run by someone from the Welch family.
 It was once known as "The Family Station".
 Past personalities include Grady Cole, Russ McIntyre, and Bob Mason.
 Mike Moore, at age 13 in July 1960, began his radio career hosting a "top tunes" show.
 Moore, now running WLOE/WMYN, continued to work at WSAT until 1966.
 He believed he was the youngest person working in radio at that time.

 Because WAYS could not be heard in Salisbury at night, WSAT started playing Top 40 at night in the late 1960s.

 In the 1990s WSAT broadcast an oldies format in the morning, nostalgia/big band and easy listening during the midday hours, and ESPN Radio in the late afternoon.
 The station was also an affiliate for Atlanta Braves baseball broadcasts.